OwnYouLtd/.github/profile/README.md

 ### Contributions

 There are a couple of ways you can discuss new ideas and contributions to the architecture.
-You can submit a new issue on this discord repo or you can drop into the relevant Discord channel:
+You can submit a new issue in this repo, or a more relevant OwnYou repo, you can create a new discussion or or you can drop into the relevant Discord channel:

 - [Intelligence Stack](https://discord.com/channels/960473414978646036/986321483884294315), a community of independent machine learning experts, extracting intelligence from private personal data.
 - [Decentralized Storage](https://discord.com/channels/960473414978646036/986321420273459330), that allows individuals to store their raw personal data in a secure manner and run third party machine learning algorithms in a privacy preserving manner.